Jared Hagert

-Jared C. Hagert is an American politician serving as a member of the North Dakota House of Representatives from the 20th district.
+Jared C. Hagert is an American politician who served as a member of the North Dakota House of Representatives from the 20th district.
 Elected in November 2018, he assumed office on December 1, 2020.

 Education

 Hagert earned a Bachelor of Science degree in agricultural systems management from North Dakota State University in 1998.

 Career

 Hagert owned and operated Hagert Farms and is the president of Integrated Ag Services, LLC.
 He was also the president of the United Soybean Board.
 Hagert was elected to the North Dakota House of Representatives in November 2018 and assumed office on December 1, 2018.
+He resigned in February 2026, after being appointed to the Farm Service Agency.